MCR748/100line-processor/README.md

 # 100line-processor
-A RV32I processor written to support a choosen set of instructions.
+A RV32I processor written to support a chosen set of instructions.

 ## Supported Instructions